LefeWare-Solutions/SyncADOtoGithub-Azure-MasterIaCTemplates/README.md

 # Sync-ADO-to-Github-Azure-MasterIaCTemplates
-Synchronize the Azure-MasterIaCTemplates repository between Azure DevOps and GitHub.
+Synchronizes the Azure-MasterIaCTemplates repository between Azure DevOps and GitHub.